Reclaim (film): Plot

 After a car accident that left her unable to have children, Shannon (Rachelle Lefevre) and her husband, Steven (Ryan Phillippe), decide to adopt a Haitian girl, Nina, orphaned after the 2010 earthquake, through the IRA (International Rescue Adoption), an organization run by Gabrielle Reigert (Jacki Weaver) and based in Puerto Rico.
 Having paid $60,000, the two move to a resort while they wait for Nina's United States passport to arrive.
-Steven takes an instant dislike at his neighbors, Benjamin (John Cusack), Salo (Jandres Burgos), and Paola (Veronica Faye Foo), especially after a misunderstanding with Salo at a bar, where he tells them about Nina, leads to a fight.
+Steven takes an instant dislike to his neighbors, Benjamin (John Cusack), Salo (Jandres Burgos), and Paola (Veronica Faye Foo) especially after a misunderstanding with Salo at a bar, where he tells them about Nina, leads to a fight.

 Two days after the adoption, the couple wake up to discover that Nina has disappeared.
 They begin their search and contact a police officer (Luis Guzmán) who tells them that their adoption documents are not recorded, while the IRA's headquarters in Old San Juan has been deserted.
 Steven admits that Reigert had demanded an additional $40,000 as part of the adoption cost, which he did not tell to Shannon beforehand.
-The officer then suggests that the IRA is a confidence schemer which offers orphans to unsuspecting couples in exchange for a hefty sum of money, only to take them away just a few days afterward.
+The officer then suggests that the IRA is a confidence scheme which offers orphans to unsuspecting couples in exchange for a hefty sum of money, only to take them away just a few days afterward.
 That night, Steven and Shannon are kidnapped by Benjamin and his aides, who reveal themselves to be child traffickers working for Reigert.
 Holding Nina, they force the couple to send their entire savings, which are largely compensation for the car accident that left them unable to conceive.